US says Russian invasion of Ukraine could come at any time | DW | 11.02.2022

 The US military announced plans Friday to reposition a squadron of F-16 warplanes into Romania from Germany "to reinforce regional security."
 The planes will be stationed at the Fetesti air base less than 60 miles (100 kilometers) from the Black Sea, joining Italian warplanes already there.

-The US is also sending an additional 3,000 troops to Poland to bolster NATO forces stationed there, Reuters news agency reported.
+The US is also sending an additional 3,000 troops to Poland to bolster NATO forces stationed there.

 Germany is sending six advanced artillery systems to Lithuania on Monday to strengthen the existing German-led NATO enhanced forward presence battalion there.
 Earlier this week, Germany announced it was beefing up its presence in the Baltic state with an additional 350 soldiers.